kubernetes/enhancements/keps/sig-auth/3331-structured-authentication-configuration/README.md

         // uid represents an option for the uid attribute.
         // Claim must be a singular string claim.
         // Expression must produce a string value.
-        // TODO: this is net new, should it just be expression?
         // +optional
         UID ClaimOrExpression `json:"uid,omitempty"`
         // extra represents an option for the extra attribute.